artmalini/core_war/README.md

 ## About
 Core Wars is a programming game in which two or more programs run in a simulated virtual machine with the goal of terminating every other program and surviving as long as possible.
-Corewar is project of alghorithm branch at Unit Factory school same as 42 school.
-More about corewar game at (https://en.wikipedia.org/wiki/Core_War) Known as Warriors,these programs are written in an assembly language, some of them are located in "resourses" folder to run these things now.
+Corewar is project of algorithmic branch at Unit Factory school same as
+42 school.
+More about corewar game at (https://en.wikipedia.org/wiki/Core_War) Known as Warriors, these programs are written in an assembly language, some of them are located in "resourses" folder to run these things now.

 ## Implementation